|

 The most recent veteran suicide statistics are found in the National Veteran Suicide Prevention Annual Report issued by the U.S. Department of Veterans Affairs (VA).
 The report includes the following statistics:

-- Approximately 17 U.S. vets take their own lives each day—in contrast to one suicide daily in the general population.
+- Approximately 17 U.S. vets take their own lives each day.
+This number is in contrast to roughly 110 suicides daily in the rest of the U.S. population.

-- Suicide rates for female U.S. troops were 2.2 times greater than rates for women not in the military
+- Age-adjusted suicide rates for female U.S. troops were 166.1% times greater than rates for women not in the military.

-According to the division head of the Psychological Health Center of Excellence Navy Captain Carrie Kennedy, “there is an increased risk of mental health problems during the first three or four months after an individual is discharged from the military.”
-Transitioning from the rigorous, exacting lifestyle of a Marine or Army private to the much less structured civilian lifestyle is often unsettling and difficult to adjust to.
-This is especially true of those who must cope with anxiety, nightmares, flashbacks, and other symptoms of PTSD.
+According to the division head of the Psychological Health Center of Excellence, Navy Captain Carrie Kennedy, “There is an increased risk of mental health problems during the first 3 or 4 months after an individual is discharged from the military.”
+Transitioning from the rigorous, exacting lifestyle of a Marine or Army service member to the much less structured civilian lifestyle often results in an unsettling and difficult adjustment.
+This is especially true of those who must cope with anxiety, nightmares, flashbacks and other symptoms of PTSD.

 What Factors Increase a Veteran’s Risk for Suicide?

-A combat veteran is any GI who directly experiences defensive or offensive military action with adversaries in a foreign country.
-This military action includes hand-to-hand combat, gun battles, bombings, air assaults, and all other events associated with war.
+Any GI who directly experiences defensive or offensive military action with adversaries in a foreign country is considered a combat veteran.
+This military action includes hand-to-hand combat, gun battles, bombings, air assaults and all other events associated with war.
 Combat veterans are more likely to carry out thoughts of suicide due to these risk factors:

 - Undiagnosed PTSD